Correct a Football-Shaped Cornea

 Astigmatism is a refractive error caused by an irregularly-shaped cornea.
 It is a common condition, especially for nearsighted or farsighted individuals.
 Astigmatism itself causes blurred vision at any distance.

-Book a complimentary consultation with Dr. Conlon to see if LASIK/PRK can correct your astigmatism.
+Book a complimentary consultation with Dr. Conlon to see if you can correct your astigmatism with LASIK in Saskatoon

 Q: What role does refraction play in vision?